20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 The thin disk accretion model is split into 5 segments

-1. The plunging region, within the ISCO
+1. The plunging region, within the ISCO.
+The equations provided in this paper do not seem to work[^donotseem], so we will ignore this region
 2. The edge region
 3. The inner region
 4. The middle region
 5. The outer region

+[^donotseem]: I have a few grievances with [this](https://arxiv.org/pdf/1110.6556) paper: the code link is dead, they do not provide derivations for their additions to the standard set of equations, and there are some fairly important typographical errors.
+I have not been able to reproduce their results, and it

 The definition of where these lie is determined by the quantity $\frac{p^{gas}}{p^{rad}}$.
 In the edge region, gas pressure > radiation pressure.
 In the inner region, gas pressure < radiation pressure.
 In the middle region gas pressure > radiation pressure, and unfortunately an outer region where gas pressure also > radiation pressure